tewarid/tewarid.github.io/_posts/2010/2010-09-10-post-mortem-debugging-of-.net-applications-using-windbg.md

 * [SOSEX](http://www.stevestechspot.com/default.aspx)

     This has several useful additions to the core SOS extension.
-It must be loaded by using the `.load` command e.g. `.load c:\sosex\sosex.dll`.
+It must be loaded using the `.load` command e.g. `.load c:\sosex\sosex.dll`.

 * [Psscor2](https://blogs.msdn.microsoft.com/amb/2011/04/28/free-download-psscor2-new-windbg-extension-for-debugging-net-4-0-applications/)

     Has several useful commands, especially commands for debugging ASP.NET applications.
 Load it using the `.load` command e.g. `.load c:\psscor2\x86\psscor2.dll`.

+### SOS extension

 The SOS extension has several useful commands, particularly

 * `!clrstack -p`

     Prints the stack trace of the current thread.
 This only works for managed threads.
-If you have [symbols](http://support.microsoft.com/kb/311503) for your assemblies, you can see some pretty detailed information in the stack trace.
+If you have [symbols](http://support.microsoft.com/kb/311503) for your assemblies, you can see some pretty useful information in the stack trace.

 * `!dumpheap`

     Dumps the objects from the heap.
-You can dump objects of a specific type by using the -type option e.g. `!dumpheap -type System.Threading.Thread`.
+You can dump objects of a specific type by using the `-type` option e.g. `!dumpheap -type System.Threading.Thread`.
 This can be really useful to list all objects and their addresses.
-By knowing the number of objects of a particular type in use you can debug typical resource exhaustion problems.
+By knowing the number of objects of a particular type in use, you can debug resource exhaustion problems.

 * `!do address`